 - AMD 104L Aesthetics in Family and Consumer Sciences 3 credit hours.
-A study of the art elements and principles and their application to everyday life.
+The application of aesthetic principles to Family and Consumer Sciences subject matter, including apparel, merchandising, design, nutrition, interior spaces, and human environments.
 Prerequisites: None. - AMD 201L Basic Clothing Construction 3 credit hours (1 clock hour lecture and 2 clock hour lab periods per week).
 Experience in the development of basic skills in clothing construction.
 Open to male and female students and other adults with little or no experience in clothing construction.
 Prerequisites: None. - AMD 203L Consumer Aspects of Clothing 3 credit hours.
 An introduction to clothing and textiles, including wardrobe planning, maintenance, and coordination; clothing selection criteria; clothing for the world of work; textile classification; and use and care of textile products.
 Prerequisites: None. - AMD 204L Clothing Throughout the Lifecycle 3 credit hours (1 clock hour lecture and 2 clock hour lab periods per week).
 A study of the economic, social, and psychological aspects of clothing as they relate to the acquisition, use, and care of clothing for family members.
 Domestic and commercial sewing machines are utilized.
-Prerequisites: AMD 104L, AMD 201L, AMD 203L. - AMD 206L Interior Design 3 credit hours (1 clock hour lecture and 2 clock hour lab periods per week).
+Prerequisites: AMD 104L and AMD 201L and AMD 203L. - AMD 206L Interior Design 3 credit hours (1 clock hour lecture and 2 clock hour lab periods per week).
 The application of the elements and principles of art to the planning, selection, and arrangement of household furniture and furnishings.
 A survey of traditional, contemporary, and modern trends in interior and exterior house planning is provided.
 Prerequisites: AMD 104L. - AMD 208 Ready-to-Wear Apparel Analysis 2 credit hours.
 An industry approach to the evaluation of quality in ready-to-wear apparel.
 Provides an understanding of what constitutes apparel quality, how it is achieved, and the factors that affect cost and quality.
 Prerequisites: None. - AMD 302 Historic Costume 3 credit hours.
 A comprehensive study of dress throughout periods of history, including the cultural and economic factors associated with the development, adoption, and abandonment of styles.
 Prerequisites: None. - AMD 303 Fashion Merchandising I 3 credit hours.
 A study of the American and European fashion industries from production of raw materials to the distribution of finished goods and their impact on the international economy.
 An understanding of the language of fashion, fashion designers, and retailers is included.
 Prerequisites: None. - AMD 304 Cultural Aspects of Clothing 3 credit hours.
 A study of clothing as a social, psychological, and economic force, including the study of cultural patterns, behavioral reactions, changing needs, and technological developments.
 Prerequisites: None. - AMD 305 Housing and Interiors 3 credit hours.
 A study of housing and living environments with emphasis on construction, arrangement, use and care of furniture and equipment.
 Prerequisites: None.